ahmed-najem/projects/README.md

 # Project Showcase

 ##Introduction
 This repository houses several past projects completed during my degree programs at Arizona State University.
+All files have been included in their original state as they were submitted to their respective professors in an effort to create continuiity between transcipts and physical work.

 ###Updates
 03/24/2015: Please note that this repository is currently being developed.
 Expect constant changes to README.